 I have to say that this device has made the biggest difference to my system of any I have tried to date, whether cables, valves, plugs, even the DAAD’s themselves.
 The improvement it brings about is profound and transformative.
 This has to be the best value improvement it is possible to make to any high level system.
 Absolutely incredible.
 Thank you for the opportunity to audition – and to buy - itDM Oxfordshire

-For those that do not want to use DAADs for aesthetic reasons, the Volcano can be used in corners to good effect.
-Similarly the Volcano can also be used on the centre of the wall behind the speakers.
+For those that do not want to use DAADs for aesthetic reasons, the Volcano can be used in corners to good effect but there are some compromises.
+Similarly the Volcano can also be used on the centre of the wall behind the listening position.
 By doing so, a Volcano can save the requirement for 2, or even 4, DAADs in such applications, with some compromises.

 The Volcano has a fixed port in the top, and a further port in the bottom that is height adjustable to tune it to the bass frequency to be addressed.
 Inside is a paddle that can be adjusted in angle to improve and tune the higher frequencies.

 The standard Volcano comes in two parts that are fitted together easily.
 No fixing or gluing is required.
-Where excess bass energy problems are encountered, especially at lower frequencies, an additional centre piece can be purchased and fitted to increase the height from 102 cm to 144.5 cm.
+Where excessive bass energy problems are encountered at lower frequencies, an additional centre piece can be purchased and fitted to increase the height from 102 cm to 144.5 cm.
 This centre section (42.5 cm high) can be added at the time of purchase, or retro-fitted easily at a later stage.

 Standard Volcano finished in matt Anthracite or White. £1395